getlocalci/local-ci/README.md

 `"telemetry.enableTelemetry": false`

-If you haven't opted out, this will send the following data via [VS Code telemetry](https://code.visualstudio.com/docs/getstarted/telemetry):
+If you haven't opted out, this will send the following events via [VS Code telemetry](https://code.visualstudio.com/docs/getstarted/telemetry):

 * This extension is activated
 * There are no jobs found, like if there's no `.circleci/config.yml` file